Greensborough

 AreaSearch analysis reveals Greensborough significantly outperforming the majority of regions assessed nationwide

 Greensborough has a highly educated workforce with professional services well represented.
-Its unemployment rate was 2.3% in September 2025, slightly lower than Greater Melbourne's 4.7%.
+Its unemployment rate was 2.3% as of September 2025, slightly below Greater Melbourne's rate of 4.7%.
+Workforce participation in Greensborough is 68.7%, compared to Greater Melbourne's 71.0%.

-Employment stability over the past year was maintained, with an increase of 0.3% in employment and a fall of 0.1 percentage points in unemployment.
+A significant proportion of residents work from home, with 37.0% doing so according to Census responses.
 The dominant employment sectors are health care & social assistance, education & training, and construction.
 Greensborough specializes in education & training, with an employment share 1.3 times the regional level.
-However, accommodation & food services have limited presence at 4.5%, compared to the regional average of 6.4%.
+Conversely, accommodation & food services have limited presence, at 4.5% compared to the regional average of 6.4%.

 Frequently Asked Questions - Employment